Constructing locally flat surfaces in 4-manifolds: Exercises

 \subsection{Moderate problems}

-\begin{exercise} Let $f\colon S^2\looparrowright M$ be a generic immersion in an oriented 4-manifold $M$.
+\begin{exercise} Let $f\colon S^2\looparrowright M$ be a generic immersion in an oriented $4$-manifold~$M$.
 Choose an orientation on $f$.
-Determine the sign of the intersection point created in $f$ by the procedure described in \cref{fig:interior-twisting}.
+Determine the sign of the intersection point created in $f$ by the procedure described in \Cref{fig:interior-twisting}.
 Does the sign depend on the original orientation of $f$? \end{exercise}

-\begin{exercise} Let $M$ be a 4-manifold and let $\Sigma$ be a surface.
-Let $f\colon \Sigma\looparrowright M$ be a generic immersion.
-Suppose a pair of double points of $f$ with opposite sign are paired by an untwisted generically immersed Whitney disc $W$.
-Show that the \emph{immersed Whitney move} on $f$ along $W$ is a regular homotopy.
-In other words, show that it can be expressed as a concatenation of isotopies, finger moves, and Whitney moves along untwisted, embedded, disjoint Whitney discs, with interiors disjoint from $f$. \end{exercise}

-\begin{exercise} Show the following: \begin{enumerate} \item Let $f\colon S^2\looparrowright M$ be a generically immersed sphere in a 4-manifold.
+\begin{exercise} Prove the following statements. \begin{enumerate} \item Let $f\colon S^2\looparrowright M$ be a generically immersed sphere in a $4$-manifold.
 By interior twisting, we can insert a double point in $f$ with sign $\pm 1$.
-Show that this changes the euler number of the normal bundle by $\mp 2$. \item Let $W$ be a generically immersed Whitney disc pairing intersections between generically immersed spheres $f,g\colon S^2\to M$ in a 4-manifold.
+Show that this changes the euler number of the normal vector bundle of $f$ by $\mp 2$. \item Let $W$ be a generically immersed Whitney disc pairing intersections between generically immersed spheres $f,g\colon S^2\to M$ in a $4$-manifold $M$.
 We can do a boundary twist of $W$ about either $f$ or $g$ to introduce a new double point between $\mathring{W}$ and $f$ or $g$ respectively.
-Show that this changes the twisting number of $\partial W$ by $\pm 1$. \end{enumerate} \emph{Hint:} In both cases, a well-drawn picture could be the answer. \end{exercise}
+Show that this changes $\tw(\partial W)$ by $\pm 1$. \end{enumerate} \emph{Hint:} For the case of interior twisting, consider and interpret \Cref{fig:interior-twisting-euler}.
+Draw a similar picture for boundary twisting. \end{exercise}

-\begin{exercise} Let $M$ be a closed, simply connected, spin 4-manifold.
+\begin{exercise} Let $M$ be a closed, simply connected, spin $4$-manifold.
 Show that every primitive class in $H_2(M;\Z)$ can be represented by a locally flat, embedded sphere.
 Can it always be represented by a smoothly embedded sphere? \end{exercise}

-\begin{exercise} Let $K\subseteq S^3$ be a knot, bounding a topological slice disc $\Delta\subset B^4$.
+\begin{exercise} Let $K\subseteq S^3$ be a knot bounding a topological slice disc~${\Delta\subseteq B^4}$.
 Let $\mathring{\nu} \Delta$ denote an open tubular neighbourhood of $\Delta$.
 Show that $\partial (B^4\sm \mathring{\nu} \Delta)$ is homeomorphic to $S^3_0(K)$, the result of 0-framed Dehn surgery on $S^3$ along $K$. \end{exercise}